Batsuit: The Dark Knight Trilogy (2005–2012)

 Batman's cowl is made of leather but its interior is reinforced to protect against blunt force trauma, explosions, and gunfire.
 Unlike previous Batsuits with the cowl and cape as one piece, the cowl is separate and allows for head and neck mobility.
 The cape is attached to a collar that wraps around the cowl and is shorter in length than the previous capes.
 The suit also contains a wire trigger that folds the cape into a wingsuit that allows Batman to glide, such as when he evades the police from the top of the Gotham PD building.
-Furthermore, the suit contains a small slot for injecting adrenaline into his body, as shown when he uses it to get up and tackle the thug trying to strangle Selina Kyle, after being knocked down by a rifle shot to the chest.
+Furthermore, the suit contains a small slot for injecting adrenaline into his body, as shown when he uses it to get up and tackle the thug trying to strangle Selina Kyle, after being knocked down by a shotgun to the chest at close range.

 When Bruce is undercover during most of the film, he appears to store his gloves and gauntlets, cowl, and cape inside his backpack, while wearing a hoodie with a ball cap as well as a mask covering the lower half of his face, and a helmet for when he is riding his bike, though he abandons these at the end of the film in favor of his regular Batsuit.

 Aside from his grappling guns and wingsuit, Batman's other gadgets feature electric discharge gloves that Batman can use to incapacitate enemies, small charges that allow him to blow up objects or structures, and contact lenses that he wears that record video for analysis as well as live streaming for the Batcave.
 The contacts also allow for Batman's detective vision which enables him to use facial recognition to find people, though it takes time.
 Batman also carries a laptop in a protective case he keeps in the Batmobile, possibly containing other crimefighting gadgets.

 In a first for live-action portrayals of Batman, the black eye makeup that most Batman actors have used behind the scenes when wearing their cowls is featured prominently in the film as a plot device, showing Bruce actually applying the makeup before putting on the cowl, as well as keep the eyeliner on even when he has removed his cowl.